Highway Sweeping -- Pitfalls and Safeguards

 In the United States and around the world clean, unpolluted, water is increasingly being seen as the most precious resource on the planet.
 It is also being depleted rapidly.

-One of the best practices stormwater managers have devised to address stormwater runoff pollution is to design porous, which is also called permeable, pavement.
+One of the best practices stormwater managers have devised to address stormwater runoff pollution is to design different types of pavement surfaces that allow water to pass through it.
 This is pavement that has been designed such that will infiltrate to a subsurface layer, utilizing the ground under the pavement as a recharge area.
+The different types of pavement that allow water to pass through have similar, but not identical, names: 'porous' when referring to asphalt, 'pervious' for concrete and 'permeable' for interlocking concrete pavement blocks.

 One of the difficulties with porous pavement is ensuring that the pores do not get clogged and, thus, impede the flow of water to the subsurface.
 That's where sweeping comes in.
 Not only is it important to sweep the pavement frequently, but the sweeping must be done utilizing best practices for porous pavement.